blend-os/.github/profile/README.md

 >[!IMPORTANT]
->This organization is a mirror of [git.blendos.co/blendos](https://git.blendos.co/blendos).
+>This organization is a read only mirror of [git.blendos.co/blendos](https://git.blendos.co/blendos).
 All commits and issues should be directed there.